Paradise Found: Islands Off Queensland You Won’t Believe Exist

 Orpheus Island

-Part of the Palm Group of Islands, tucked within the Great Barrier Reef World Heritage Area, lies a sun-drenched island surrounded by pristine water.
+Part of the Palm Group of Islands, tucked within the Great Barrier Reef World Heritage Area, lies this sun-drenched island surrounded by pristine water.
 Orpheus Island is just twelve kilometres long, and has a varied terrain of hills, rocky headlands and sandy beaches.

 The accommodation here is similarly divine.
 Limited to just 28 rooms, the Orpheus Island Lodge is part of the Luxury Lodges of Australia collection.
 An all-inclusive stay, the Lodge invites you to wear your swimwear and stay in it — the epitome of laid-back luxury.